MicrosoftDocs/azure-devops-yaml-schema/content/includes/definition-index.md

 [resources.pipelines.pipeline](../resources-pipelines-pipeline.md)
 :::column-end:::
 :::column span="3":::
 If you have an Azure pipeline that produces artifacts, your pipeline can consume the artifacts by defining a pipeline resource.
-In Azure DevOps Server 2020 and higher, you can also enable [pipeline-completion triggers](/azure/devops/pipelines/process/pipeline-triggers) using a pipeline resource.
+In Azure DevOps Server 2020 and higher, you can also enable [pipeline completion triggers](/azure/devops/pipelines/process/pipeline-triggers) using a pipeline resource.

 :::column-end:::
 :::row-end:::